 To be in a project team is a privilege.
 Being in the project team heightens your business domain knowledge and technical skills.
-Not only are you able to discern and understand the customers and clients’ needs, you will also be able to build systems and be part of digital transformation processes for clients.
+Not only are you able to discern and understand the customers’ and clients’ needs, but you will also be able to build systems and be part of digital transformation processes for clients.

 Besides the project team, we also have product teams where software engineers are able to be product-focused.
 Instead of having software engineers jump from project to project, they are able to specialise in a certain product and in the future be the SME for it.

-The way things run in both teams are similar to a certain extent.
-The difference would be that software engineers in the product team would be responsible for the continuous improvement to the existing system of a particular product.
+The way things run in both teams is similar to a certain extent.
+The difference would be that software engineers in the product team would be responsible for the continuous improvement of the existing system of a particular product.
 Being able to focus on a product, software engineers are able to learn from past mistakes and to improve and enhance the overall system.
 Hence, the feedback loop is much better and more effective.

 ACES (Advocates for Clients Experience & Success) Team